lbanvillet/GeometricLayouts/README.md

 **Pre-requisite**: _Node.js_ has to be installed on your machine.
 1. Open a command prompt in _<local-repo>/GeometricLayouts/Views_ folder.
 2. Run `npm install` to download the project dependencies.
-3. Run `ng build --prod` to generate the ass
+3. Run `ng build --prod` to generate the output files in _wwwroot_ folder.

-The files are generated in the _wwwroot_ folder.
 More details about the Angular project is available [here](GeometricLayouts/Views/README.md).

 ### Build and run the .NET core app
 1. Open a command prompt in _<local-repo>/GeometricLayouts_ folder.